 Mathematics requires a consistent approach to study both in class and at home.
-The study of Mathematics at Lithgow High School requires the use of a device to access tasks set using the online Mathspace program.
-This should be available for use by each student to complete set tasks, homework and for revision of topics taught in class.
+The study of Mathematics at Lithgow High School requires the use of a device to access tasks set using a range of platforms.

 Students will be working from booklets for each topic which will be made available online only for every student which supplement student notebook by providing additional problems for children to solve.
-Student assistance is available upon request, please contact Mr Ray Stoneley, Head Teacher Mathematics.